craftcms/legacy-docs/extend/element-types.md

 To verify that your field is utilizing delta saving, inspect the `$_POST` data when saving edits in the control panel.
 Your field should only appear in the `fields` array if changes were made.

-If you do not implement delta saving for your field, its entire contents will be saved along with its parent Element.
+If you do not implement delta saving for your field, its entire contents will be saved along with its parent element.